okocraft/BungeeCommandAliases/README.md

 `sendtohub <player>` will be completed via `$$1` variable from child command `send $$1 hub`.
 If you set multiple child commands, every child command's tab completion result will be shown for alias.

+When you want to reload commands.yml, use `/reloadaliases` (permission: `bungeecommandaliases.reload`).